Are Your Chickens Eggs Safe For Consumption?

 640 440 Suburban Farmer

 Chickens in your backyard means organic eggs right?
-Wrong.
+Not always.
 Follow this advice to remove the question mark from your chickens eggs.

-A major reason people decide to have their own chickens is the perception that the chickens eggs will be organic.
+One major reason people I hear people discuss and hopefully decide to have their own chickens is the perception that the chickens eggs will be organic.
 However in order to trust your chickens eggs are organic you would need to consider the following:

-Have the soil in your chicken coop tested for traces of pesticides, insecticides, and herbicides.
+Have the soil in and around your chicken coop/run tested for traces of pesticides, insecticides, and herbicides, heavy metals etc.

 Many toxic compounds are active for decades.
-What was that old gardener mixing up in his shed 40 years ago?
-Even if the shed was knocked down 20 years ago, spilt pesticides will still reside in the soil.
-You don’t know the full story behind your backyard and it’s now the site of your chicken coop.
+We all know someone with that old gardener up the road, or perhaps used to live in your home in the past, mixing up chemical sprays in his shed 40 years ago?
+Even if the shed was knocked down 20 years ago, spilt RESIDUES will still reside in the soil.

-Organochlorines (pesticides) increase in strength the further it moves up the food chain.
+ORGANOCHLORINES (pesticides) increase in strength the further it moves up the food chain.
 Its presence might be only be a trace in the soil but worms and bugs digest the soil and the substances accumulate.
 Chickens eat worms and soil and it becomes even more concentrated.
 In bad enough situations chickens can lay eggs which are highly contaminated and toxic.
+Same way with ORGANOPHOSPHATES.

 There are many scientific laboratories around Australia that will test soil and chicken eggs.
 The resulting report will tell you exactly what lies beneath the surface of your soil.
-Its worth mentioning that the laboratories can’t advise you on what levels are safe, they can only tell you what levels are particularly high.
+Its worth mentioning that the laboratories can’t advise you on what levels are safe, they can only tell you what levels are at the time of the soil sample testing and also what levels are particularly high.
 Your state Department of Health and Environment will be able to give you advice and usually have data sheets online.
+Refer to your LOCAL/STATE DEPT OF HEALTH.

 If you are deciding whether to get chickens, ideally you will test the soil before getting them.
 However this means that you will need only be able to test the soil and not the chickens eggs.
 The soil might show very low traces of toxins giving you confidence to go ahead with getting them, however in order to thoroughly test what substances make it into the egg you will need to test again with the eggs laid by your chickens.